19hours/sg-statutes/Acts/Radiation Protection Act.md

 “non-ionising radiations” means electromagnetic radiations and fields with wavelengths greater than 100 nanometers and all acoustic radiations and fields with frequencies below 16 Hz and above 16 kHz;

-“nuclear material” has the same meaning as in the First Schedule;
+“nuclear material” has the same meaning as in the Schedule;

 “owner”, in relation to any premises, includes —